Quick Reaction Alert: Germany

 The municipality of Uedem houses NATO's Combined Air Operations Centre (CAOC) Uedem.

+Taktisches Luftwaffengeschwader 74 provides cover in the south, and Taktisches Luftwaffengeschwader 71 "Richthofen" in the north.
 The German Air Force uses Eurofighter Typhoons from Wittmund (QRA North) and Neuburg Air Base (QRA South), with alternate QRA bases in Nörvenich and Rostock-Laage Airport.

 Hungary

-The Hungarian Air Command and Control Centre is in Veszprém, while the QRA base is at the Kecskemét Air Base with the Fighter Squadron Puma and operates JAS-39C/D Gripen fighters.
+The Hungarian Air Command and Control Centre is in Veszprém.
+The QRA base is at the Kecskemét Air Base.
+The Fighter Squadron Puma operates JAS-39C/D Gripen fighters.
 The Hungarian Gripens are responsible for the air police service over Slovenia.

 Iceland

 Iceland, though a member of NATO, has no standing armed forces.
-Other NATO nations provide periodic air defence at the NATO QRA standard.
+Other NATO nations provide periodic air defence at the NATO QRA standard as part of NATO Icelandic Air Policing.

 Italy

 Italian Air Force squadrons equipped with Typhoon and F-35 jets provide QRA coverage on a rotational basis.
 These squadrons are based at Grosseto Air Base in Tuscany (IX Gruppo of 4º Stormo), Gioia del Colle Air Base in Apulia (10° Gruppo and 12° Gruppo of 36º Stormo), Trapani Air Base in Sicily (18° Gruppo of 37° Stormo), and Istrana Air Base in Veneto (132° Gruppo of 51° Stormo), all of them operating Typhoons.
 More recently the F-35As based at Amendola Air Base in Apulia (13° Gruppo of 32° Stormo) have been given QRA tasks as well, and F-35s at Ghedi Air Base in Lombardy will be on QRA too.